 Before we get started, here are the things you need to complete the valuation:

-If you are trading, then your P&L summary from your last three years of accounts (if your last accounts are more than 9 months old, then also gather your recent management accounts) showing your Turnover, Gross Profit and EBITDA figures.
+- If you are trading, you will need a P&L summary for the last three years of your filed accounts (if your last filed accounts are older than 9 months, you will need recent management accounts) showing your Turnover, Gross Profit and EBITDA figures.

-A balance sheet from within the last month or couple months - if you've had a funding round then the balance sheet must be from after the round
+- A balance sheet within the last month or so and if you've had a funding round recently the balance sheet must be after the round.

 Step 1: Add an option pool